harrisoncramer/ts-react-dockerized/README.md

 ## Development

-1. Define any additional development variables inside a .env.development file.
-By default, the .env.development file doesn't require any variables, but it must exist.
+1. Define any additional development variables inside a `.env.development` file.
+By default, the `.env.development` file doesn't require any variables, but it must exist.
 2. You can start up the server with the `./dock dev start` by using the supplied bash script.
-You may also specify to run the project on another port (by default it runs on port 3000) with the `-p=3333` flag and in detached mode with the `-d` flag.
-See the `./dock` script for more information.
+Alternatively, run the `docker-compose` command by hand: `PORT=3000 docker-compose -f docker-compose.dev.yml up` which will run your application locally, and expose it on `http://localhost:3000`

 ## Testing

+1. Define any additional variables inside a `.env.test` file.
+By default, the `.env.test` file doesn't require any variables, but it must exist.
-Use the supplied script: `./dock test start` which will run your scripts inside the Docker container with Jest.
+2. Run tests with the `./dock test start` command, or run the `docker-compose` command by hand: `docker-compose -f docker-compose.test.yml run --rm react_test`

 ## Production

+In production, this application is built into static assets and served up with Nginx.

-This project is designed to be deployed to Kubernetes for production.
-The Ingress controller points to an Nginx service, which will supply your application.
-The `yaml` files containing the configuration for both of these resources are inside the `infrastructure` folder.
+The full application is designed to be run through kubernetes.
+The configuration files are stored inside the `infrastructure` folder.
+There is a separate readme for configuring your cluster contained in that folder.

-NOTE: The `yaml` files as-written are directing traffic internal to your cluster to another service called `typeorm` that has a ClusterIP exposed.
-You will need to setup this [API](https://github.com/KingOfCramers/typeorm-typegrapqhl-api) to respond to these requests.
-You can theoretically use any GraphQL API that will respond appropriately to the GraphQL requests.
-See the `src/graphql/queries/index.ts` file for the GQL queries.
+## Installing NPM Packages (development)

+1. Install in the running container `docker exec typeorm-api npm install PACKAGE_NAMES`
+2. Install the packages locally with `npm install` (no need to specify the packages, because they will get picked up in your package.json file)

+Note that you will have to `exec` install in your test container for the packages to be used there as well.

+## Logs

+Use the `./dock dev logs` command to follow the logs in development (they'll be hidden if you start your development server with the `--detached` flag).